Humanized/yii2-scoop-it/README.md

     ],
 ],
 ```
-Further information about module configuration can be found on the CONFIG page of this repository.
+Further information about module configuration can be found on the [CONFIG](CONFIG.md)-file of this repository.

 ### Run Migrations